momir81/Machine-learning-in-Octave/README.md

 # Machine learning algorithms in Octave
-This repository contains code for programing exercice from online Coursere machine learning course provided by Stanford University.
+This repository contains code for programing exercices from machine learning course provided by Stanford University on Coursera.